CadanoX/Hydroponics/README.md

 # Hydroponics O.L.D.

-Optimal Loop Direction was a project with the goal of developing a hydroponics system for private and industrial use.
-The project is discontinued and the source code is now openly available.
+Optimal Loop Direction is a project with the goal of developing a hydroponics system for private and industrial use.

 Find the Arduino code under https://github.com/CadanoX/Hydroponics-Arduino